 Understanding Gender-Specific Constraints to Agricultural Technology: Evidence from Cassava Farming in Kenya (with Ethan Ligon and Muthoni Ng'ang'a)

-Female subsistence farmers in developing countries often have lower levels of agricultural productivity than men, partially due to lower adoption rates of agricultural technologies.
-These lower adoption rates may be due to lack of physical access to new technologies or lack of access to information about new technologies, among other explanations.
+Female subsistence farmers in developing countries often have lower adoption rates of agricultural technologies.
+These lower adoption rates may be due to lack of physical or informational access to new technologies, among other explanations.
 In this study, we consider these two classes of explanations of low technology use among females, and consider the relative impacts of interventions designed to combat each.
-Specifically, we consider the technology of improved cassava in Murang'a County, Kenya, a more climate-resistant maize substitute, which has been underutilized especially by female farmers.
-Using a randomized control trial with a 2x2 matrix treatment design, we test the effects on cassava adoption by female farmers of two interventions: delivering cassava seeds directly to female farmers at their homes (improved access), and hiring female “lead farmers,” to diffuse information about cassava seeds (improved information access), as well as explore complementarities between these interventions.
-The results of this study will be of critical use to policymakers with the goal of improving agricultural productivity of female farmers in this setting, but who may face resource constraints in implementing policies to do so.
+We consider the technology of improved cassava in Murang'a County, Kenya, a more climate-resistant maize substitute.
+Using a randomized control trial with a 2x2 matrix treatment design, we test the effects on cassava adoption by female farmers of two interventions: delivering cassava seeds directly to female farmers at their homes (improved access), and hiring female ``lead farmers,'' to diffuse information about cassava seeds (improved information access), as well as explore complementarities between these interventions.